hongyusu/hongyusu.github.io/_posts/2015-07-26-spark-via-python-basic-setup-count-lines-and-word-counts.md

 ### Example: word counts

+- Python code can be accessed from the [link](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/words_count_lambdaExpression.py)
 - The question is to summary the word count in a big file.
 - An example Python solution is described as the following